 If your baby has SMA, it will limit their muscle strength and their ability to move.
 Your baby may also have difficulty breathing, swallowing, and feeding.

-Take a moment to learn about how SMA may affect your child, as well as some of the treatment options that are available to manage this condition.
+Here, learn about how SMA may affect your child, as well as some of the treatment options that are available to manage this condition.

 Type 0 SMA is the rarest and most severe type.

 When a baby has type 0 SMA, the condition may be detected before they’re born, while they’re still developing in the womb.
+The baby might not move as expected while growing in the womb.

 Babies born with type 0 SMA have extremely weak muscles, including weak respiratory muscles.
 They often have trouble breathing.